 In 2004, the voters of Colorado Springs and El Paso County established the Pikes Peak Rural Transportation Authority.

-In 2005, the Professional Bull Riders (PBR) organization moved its headquarters from Colorado Springs to Pueblo.
+In 2005, the Professional Bull Riders (PBR) organization was moved from Colorado Springs to Pueblo.

-In 2005, the lawn water restrictions that were enacted in 2002 were lifted.
+In 2005, the lawn water restrictions enacted in 2002 were lifted in Colorado Springs.

 In 2006, the Bankstown TAP (Talent Advancement Program) performed with the Youth Symphony and the Colorado Springs Children's Chorale as part of the annual "In Harmony" program.

-In September 2008, further annexations expanding the city included the Nielson Addition and Vineyard Commerce Park Annexation.
+In September 2008, the city expanded through annexations, including the Nielson Addition and Vineyard Commerce Park Annexation.

 On November 2, 2010, Colorado Springs voters adopted a council-strong mayor form of government.